monthenry/StockMood/README.md

 ### Production Phase

-The final DAG transforms the integrated data into actionable insights.
+The final DAG transforms the staged data into production ready data by filtering out useless columns and merging data together.

-- Sentiment scores and stock data are analyzed for correlations.
+- Sentiment scores and stock data are ploted to look for correlations.
 - Significant global events are identified and visualized using temporal overlays.

-A Jupyter notebook or Streamlit dashboard is used to present:
+A Streamlit dashboard is used to present:
-- Correlation heatmaps.
+- Correlation plots.
-- Timeline visualizations of sentiment and stock performance.
+- Stock price behaviours on specific events.

 ```mermaid
 flowchart TD